murugapl/manage-vaccinations-in-schools-guidance/app/guide/consent-responses.md

 6. Record their response.
 7. Check and confirm their answers, and select **Save changes**.

-## Adding a note to a refusal

-1. From the **Check consent responses** page, go into the **Refused** tab.
-You can see the reasons for refusal listed here.
-2. To add a note, go to the Consent response card at the bottom of the screen and click on the parent’s name.
-3. Click on **Add notes** and then leave any relevant notes before saving.

 ## Investigating conflicting consent

 1. From the **Check consent responses** page, go into the **Conflicts** tab.